DETAILED ACTION

 Claim Rejections - 35 USC § 103

-Claim(s) 1 and 3-8 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Asai (WO 2021/024863 A1) in view of Sasaki et al. (US 2009/0314417 A1).
+Claim(s) 1, 3 and 5-8 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Asai (WO 2021/024863 A1) in view of Kimura et al. (JP 2021077874 A) and in further view of Sasaki et al. (US 2009/0314417 A1).
 The Examiner notes that citations from the ‘863 reference were taken from US 2022/0275254 A1, which is the English equivalent.
+The Examiner also notes that citations from the ‘874 reference were taken from a machine translation, which is included with the current action.

-Regarding claim(s) 1 and 4-8, Asai teaches a pressure-sensitive adhesive (PSA) sheet (1) comprising substrate (20) (base material) and photo-crosslinkable PSA layer (B) (114) comprising a photo-crosslinkable polymer;
+Regarding claim(s) 1 and 5-8, Asai teaches a pressure-sensitive adhesive (PSA) sheet (1) comprising substrate (20) (base material) and photo-crosslinkable PSA layer (B) (114) comprising a photo-crosslinkable polymer;

 which said substrate (20) is a plastic film (para 0031, Fig. 1) comprising, inter alia, a polyolefin (current claim 7) (para 0359);

 and which said photo-crosslinkable polymer of layer (B) (base polymer) of a type-B layer (B) is a polymer (PB) being a UV-cross-linkable polymer having a benzophenone side chain structure (carbon-carbon double bond, current claim 6) (para 0036), and thus teaches a UV-curable PSA.
+The polymer (PB) also comprises monomer(s) other than the monomers providing the benzophenone side chain structure (para 0041-0045, 0051).

-Thus, while the proportions of the crosslinking agent of Asai are based upon all the monomers of the PSA composition, and that presently claimed in based on the proportions of the base polymer (i.e., 1 part by weight or less), it would have been obvious to one of ordinary skill in the art before the effective filing date of the present invention to provide the isocyanate-based crosslinker of Asai in the presently claimed proportions towards said PSA layer (B) demonstrating the balance of adhesion and cohesion required of the prior art’s intended application as in the present invention.
+Thus, while the proportions of the crosslinking agent of Asai are based upon all the monomers of the PSA composition, and that presently claimed in based on the proportions of the base polymer (i.e., 0.02 to 0.6 part by weight or less), it would have been obvious to one of ordinary skill in the art before the effective filing date of the present invention to provide the isocyanate-based crosslinker of Asai in the presently claimed proportions towards said PSA layer (B) demonstrating the balance of adhesion and cohesion required of the prior art’s intended application as in the present invention.

-Asai is silent to a phosphoric acid ester-based surfactant in an amount of 0.03 parts by weight or more per 100 parts by weight of the UV-cross-linkable polymer having a benzophenone side chain structure.
+Asai/Kimura is silent to a phosphoric acid ester-based surfactant in an amount of 0.03 parts by weight or more per 100 parts by weight of the UV-cross-linkable polymer having a benzophenone side chain structure.

 However, Asai does instruct that the PSA layer (B) does include additives generally used in the field of PSA (para 0175).
 In addition, an alternative embodiment of Arai provides PSA layer with a release liner (31) (i.e., a base material) instead of substrate (20) (para 0034; Fig.2).

-In addition, Sasaki teaches a UV-curable PSA layer comprises an acrylic base polymer, phosphoric ester compound and carbon-carbon double bond-containing acrylate oligomer and/or monomer (abstract, 0021-0023), which said phosphoric ester compound is a surfactant (para 0027) and is present in an amount of 0.05 to 2 parts by weight per 100 parts by weight of the base polymer towards a balance of providing the surfactant effect and adequate pre-irradiation adhesive force (para 0010-0011, 0031).
+Furthermore, Sasaki teaches a UV-curable PSA layer comprises an acrylic base polymer, phosphoric ester compound and carbon-carbon double bond-containing acrylate oligomer and/or monomer (abstract, 0021-0023), which said phosphoric ester compound is a surfactant (para 0027) and is present in an amount of 0.05 to 2 parts by weight per 100 parts by weight of the base polymer towards a balance of providing the surfactant effect and adequate pre-irradiation adhesive force (para 0010-0011, 0031).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the present invention to provide the PSA layer (B) of Asai with the phosphoric ester surfactant in the presently claimed proportions towards said PSA layer (B) demonstrating adequate pre-UV radiation adhesion as in the present invention.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the present invention to provide the PSA layer (B) of Asai/Kimura with the phosphoric ester surfactant in the presently claimed proportions towards said PSA layer (B) demonstrating adequate pre-UV radiation adhesion as in the present invention.

 The recitation in the claims that the PSA sheet is “for semiconductor processing” (current claim 1) and is “used in a semiconductor processing step process including a solvent washing step” (current claim 8) are merely an intended uses.
 Applicant’s attention is drawn to MPEP 2111.02 which states that intended use statements must be evaluated to determine whether the intended use results in a structural difference between the claimed invention and the prior art.
 Only if such structural difference exists, does the recitation serve to limit the claim.
 If the prior art structure is capable of performing the intended use, then it meets the claim.